sbueringer/blog/_posts/2019-01-04-open-policy-agent-authorization-webhook.md

 * Allow access to ValidatingWebhookConfigurations except some pre-installed ones

 What do you think about Open Policy Agent as policy engine for Kubernetes?
 What are your use-cases and are they already covered by RBAC?
 If not, what would you like to implement via the Open Policy Agent?

+If there are any further questions, contact me via [@sbueringer](https://twitter.com/sbueringer)

 Thanks to all contributors of Open Policy Agent and Kubernetes Policy Controller Special thanks to [Nikhil Bhatia](https://github.com/rite2nikhil) and [Torin Sandall](https://github.com/tsandall) for their support for our implementation of the authorization module integration of Open Policy Agent.